 The first Multics salvager, written in 1967, was a direct descendant of the CTSS salvager.
 It too used ad hoc methods to detect and repair file system damage, and had similar failure modes.
 As the cost of disk storage dropped in the 1970s, Multics systems were configured with more and more storage, and salvaging after a crash took longer and longer despite advances in CPU speed.
 Many crashes didn't damage the file system database at all; those crashes that did cause damage often damaged only a few records... but we had no way to know which ones at recovery time.

-The CTSS and initial (pre-NSS) Multics salvagers were invoked manually by computer operations personnel after each system crash.
-Some crashes didn't damage any disk files and didn't require salvaging, but there was no certain way to tell.
+The CTSS and initial (pre-NSS) Multics salvagers were invoked manually by computer operations personnel after every system crash.
+Some crashes didn't damage any disk files and didn't require salvaging, but there was no certain way to tell except by running the salvager.
 If a system was restarted without salvage in a case where salvaging was needed, it would sometimes crash again, with worse data damage.
 These crashes resulted because the original file systems counted on two properties: consistency of the disk allocation map with the file maps for individual files, and structural integrity for directories.
-Inconsistent disk allocation maps led to file corruption; damaged directory structure caused faults in the supervisor during file system execution, and such faults caused the system to crash.
+Inconsistent disk allocation maps led to file corruption; damaged directory structure caused faults in the supervisor during file system execution: such faults caused the system to crash.

-If system operation is interrupted by a crash, some records' most recent copies are in main storage.
+The Multics paging mechanism copies disk records into memory pages on demand, and writes modified pages back to their disk record later.
+When Multics system operation is interrupted by a crash, some records' most recent copies are in pages in main storage.
 Discarding these copies would turn files and directories into a patchwork of modified and unmodified records, and lead to damage.
-The first step in post-crash recovery for a Multics system is to manually transfer to the memory address of the Emergency Shutdown (ESD) procedure, which flushes all main storage records back to disk.
+The first step in post-crash recovery for a Multics system is for the system operator to manually transfer to the memory address of the Emergency Shutdown (ESD) procedure, which flushes all main storage records back to disk.
 If this operation succeeds, then the state of the system disk includes all modifications made to the virtual memory.
-Introducing this feature in the early 70s improved Multics reliability and availability noticeably.
+Introducing this feature in the early 70s improved Multics reliability and availability noticeably (when it worked: see below).

 Pre-NSS Multics treated all available disk records as assignable to any file, as CTSS had done.
 Since the system started out with "one big disk drive," this made sense.
 It made less sense as disk hardware capacity increased and multiple volumes were attached to Multics: if any disk crashed, all disks had to be reloaded, because there was no way to tell which files might have records on the damaged disk.
 NSS introduced the concepts of logical volumes, which were composed of physical volumes, and made the rule that all pages of a segment are constrained to the same physical volume, and that each volume has its own free storage map.
 The directory hierarchy resides in the Root Logical Volume, which cannot be dismounted.
 The entry for a file in a Multics directory points to the physical volume containing the file's storage and the index of the entry in the Volume's Table of Contents (VTOC), which contains file attributes and the map of records in the file.